AyeBeara/GrandLobbyPack/README.md

 # The Grand Lobby Pack

 This modpack is the evolving collection of mods that some friends in a discord server put together.
+If you want to add mods, please add the required dependency in manifest.json and describe your changes in the changelog below

 ## Mod List (Shorthand)